API & Webhook Integration

 Code Examples

-cURL — List Visitors
+cURL: List Visitors

-curl -X GET https://yourapp.portervisitors.com/api/v1/visitors \
+curl -X GET https://portervisitors.com/api/v1/visitors \

-JavaScript — List Visitors
+}JavaScript: List Visitors

-const response = await fetch("https://yourapp.portervisitors.com/api/v1/visitors", {
+const res = await fetch("https://portervisitors.com/api/v1/visitors", {

 method: "GET",

-headers: {
+headers: { "X-API-Key": "your_api_key_here" },

 });

-const data = await response.json();
+const { data } = await res.json();

-Python — List Visitors
+console.log(data.visitors);Python: List Visitors

 import requests

-response = requests.get(
+res = requests.get(

 )

-JavaScript — Verify Webhook Signature
+print(body["data"]["visitors"])JavaScript: Verify a Webhook Signature

 import crypto from "crypto";

-function verifyWebhookSignature(body, signature, secret) {
+function verifyWebhookSignature(rawBody, signature, secret) {

 const expected = crypto